strongloop/loopback/docs/api.md

 #### dataSource.discoverModelDefinitions([username], fn)

-Discover a set of model definitions (table or collection names) based on tables or collections in a data source.
+Discover a set of model definitions (table or collection names) based on tables or collections in a datasource.

 ```js
 oracle.discoverModelDefinitions(function (err, models) {